ChristopherFitzsimons/WorldSkills2022Cybersecurity/Notes/NMap.md

 ```

 ## Saving Results
 Normal output (-oN) with the .nmap file extension
 Grepable output (-oG) with the .gnmap file extension
 XML output (-oX) with the .xml file extension
 We can also specify the option (-oA) to save the results in all formats.
 The command could look like this
 Open hmtl export
 xsltproc target.xml -o target.html

 ## Get Stats updates
 --stats-every=5s
-Here we can specify the number of seconds (s) or minutes (m),
+Here we can specify the number of seconds (s) or minutes (m)
 We can also increase the verbosity level (-v / -vv), which will show us the open ports directly when Nmap detects them

 ## Other network commands
 TCP Dump: